jamesericdavidson/jamesdavidson.xyz/content/posts/right-to-erasure.md

 title: "Exercising the right to erasure"
 tags: ["privacy", "gdpr"]
 date: 2022-06-20
-description: "Organisations hate this one weird trick! 😠"
+description: "Organisations hate this one weird trick!"
 type: "post"
 weight: 3
 ---